LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

    )

    This method is used to query a DNS server for information about a specified domain name.
-It requires one parameter: the domain name being queried.
+It requires one parameter, the domain name being queried.
 The optional parameters are described in the table below.
 This method will return either a string, array, or :type:`dns_response` object.